LeonardoSer/MasterII_UBINET/README.md

 About Ubinet

 ## What's Ubinet?
 The Ubinet Master's program is dedicated to exploring the forefront of digital network technologies and their impact on society.
 It covers a wide range of topics, from the technical underpinnings of the internet and blockchain technology to the latest developments in data science, machine learning, and quantum networking.
-The program aims to equip students with the knowledge and skills necessary to navigate and shape the future of digital networks.

 ## How to Use This Repository